Global MNC Tax Complexity Survey

 As a first step, participants had to evaluate the relevance of tax complexity in their country in the past, present, and future:

-In less than half of the countries (49.47%), respondents, on average, indicate that tax complexity has substantially increased in the last two years.
+In more than half of the countries (54.08%), respondents, on average, indicate that tax complexity has substantially increased in the last two years.
+These results highlight the increasing prevalence of tax complexity in many countries.

 On average, the respondents of most countries do not agree that tax complexity has only negative implications for MNCs.
 This shows that complexity is not negative per se.

 The respondents in the majority of countries, on average, do not agree with the statement that tax complexity will force MNCs to shift their business activities to other countries.
-However, respondents in almost 15% of the countries do, on average, agree with this statement.
-Although this finding seems to be somewhat ambiguous, it still implies a call for action for policy makers to reduce tax complexity.
+However, respondents in over 13% of the countries do, on average, agree with this statement.
+Despite the relatively small number of countries, it still implies a call for action for policy makers to reduce tax complexity.

 Individual responses are aggregated at country level.
 If the resulting country-level aggregate of responses lies between two response categories, it is attributed to the nearest category.